 One Day Of Working Out Results On Your Body

 Exercising makes the body pump more blood to the muscles.
 This will increases the blood flow, which is beneficial for your brain.

-The minute you start exercising, you brain cells will function at a higher level.
+The minute you start exercising, your brain cells will function at a higher level.
 The increased blood flow to your brain will make you more alert and awake during exercising and more focused after.

 Your metabolism will work harder 24/7 from this point onwards and you’ll drop those pounds easier.

 As you become fitter, your daily life will also become easier.
 Let’s just think about a few basic examples.
 You’ll be able to climb stairs easier without gasping after floor 2.
 You’ll easily walk to the store that’s 10 minutes from home.
 You won’t miss the bus if you have to run to catch it.
-And you’ll not need your husband to carry your bags after grocery shopping.
+And you’ll not need your hubby to carry your bags after grocery shopping.

-Life will simply become easier.
+Life will simply become easier, happier.

 However, to enjoy these benefits, you’ll also need to pay attention to the nutrition side.
 Here’s a great guide to calculate the your ideal macro ratio!

 When you exercise, you need more oxygen.
 Therefore, your heart rate increases to pump more blood and increase oxygen circulation.
 After 6 months or so, your heart will grow in size from the more intense blood pumping.
 As a result of this process, it will also get stronger and become more efficient.

 Additionally, your resting heart rate and your blood pressure will decrease, which lowers the risk of heart attack.